ema-/antibiotic-dictionary/README.md

 # antibiotic-dictionary

 A dictionary of infection treating antibiotics, including brand names, abbreviations, misspellings, as well as NegEx-like antibiotics negation/speculation rules.
 The dictionary was created using word2vec and 2 millions nursing notes.
+Details can be found at [http://www.aclweb.org/anthology/W17-2332](http://www.aclweb.org/anthology/W17-2332)

 ```
 @article{apostolova2017toward,